nightscout/trio-docs/docs/EN/settings/configuration/concepts/autosens-dynamic.md

 [Click here to view a graph depicting the logarithmic formula in mmol/L](https://www.desmos.com/calculator/aoxzzrhpro)

 ## Dynamic CR
 This experimental feature alters the carb ratio (CR) based on current blood sugar and total daily dose (TDD).
 Unlike ISF, CR was not originally altered by autosens with respect to your detected sensitivity.
-Using Dynamic CR will lead to a dramatic change in how ICR is calculated by Trio.
+Using Dynamic CR will lead to a dramatic change in how CR is calculated by Trio.
 Dynamic CR uses a similar formula as Dynamic ISF as described above:

 ```{math}
 autosens.ratio\ =\ profile.sens\ *\ AF\ *\ TDD\ *\ log((BG/peak)+1)\ /\ 1800